Estimation of block sparsity in compressive sensing: Conclusion

 \section{Conclusion}

-In this paper, we proposed a new soft measure of block sparsity and obtained its estimator by adopting multivariate centered isotropic symmetric $\alpha$-stable random projections.
-The asymptotic properties of the estimators were presented.
-A series of simulation experiments illustrated our theoretical results.
+In this paper, we consider the estimation of block sparsity in compressive sensing, which is crucial from both theoretical and practical points of view.
+We introduced a new soft measure of block sparsity and developed its estimators by using multivariate centered isotropic symmetric $\alpha$-stable random projections.
+The asymptotic properties of the estimators were established.
+A series of numerical experiments illustrated our theoretical results.

 There are some interesting issues left for future research.
-Throughout the paper, we assume that the noise scale parameter $\sigma$ and the characteristic function of noise $\psi_0$ are known.
+Throughout the paper, we assume that the noise scale parameter $\sigma$ and the characteristic function of noise $\varphi_0$ are known.
 In practice, however, they are usually unknown and need to be estimated.
-Although \cite{l2} considered the effects of adopting their estimators in estimation procedure, how to estimate these parameters based on our random linear projection measurements $\mathbf{y}$ itself is still unknown.
+Although \cite{l2} considered the effects of adopting their estimators in the estimation procedure, how to estimate these parameters based on our random linear projection measurements $\mathbf{y}$ itself is still unknown.
 In addition, we have been considering the sparsity and block sparsity estimations for real-valued signals so far.
 It will be interesting to generalize the existing results to the case of complex-valued signals.